The Absolute Best Things to Do in Spicy Chongqing

 A picture of Chongqing from Eling Park during the day, showing the river, forests, and many apartments buildings - a top travel location in Chongqing

 Originally a private estate owned by Li Yaoting in the early 1900s, Eling Park is now a public park with beautiful views of the downtown area of Chongqing.
 There are some climbing steps, but nothing too steep.
 When I first went with a friend, we chose to go during the day, and then returned at night to see both the day and nighttime views.
-Unfortunately, Chongqing can be very foggy and overcast during the day, so frequently the nighttime views are prettier if you're looking to choose.
+Chongqing can be very foggy and overcast during the day, so frequently the nighttime views are prettier if you're looking to choose.

 Testbed / Erchang

-Yuzhong Route #3: People's Square + 3 Gorges Museum
+Downtown Route #3: People's Square + 3 Gorges Museum

 Chongqing Three Gorges Museum